fleet-sdk/docs/docs/guide/wallet-interaction.md

 ## API overview

 The EIP-12 API is divided into two parts, the Connection and Context APIs.
-All methods defined in EIP-12 are asynchronous.
-They return a `Promise`.
-As a result, calling any EIP-12 method requires either an  `await` keyword or `Promise.then()` method.
+All methods defined in EIP-12 are promise based asynchronous methods.
+Which means, they return a `Promise`.
+As a result, calling any EIP-12 method requires either an `await` keyword or `Promise.then()` method to wait for them to finish.

-## Connection API
+### Connection API

 The Connection API is responsible for all connection and wallet information related methods, such as access requesting and connection state checking.

-EIP-12 compatible browser wallets on Ergo will automatically inject the **Connection API** into every active page so that any JavaScript API can interact with it directly through the `ergoConnector`` object.
+EIP-12 compatible browser wallets on Ergo will automatically inject the **Connection API** into every active page so that any JavaScript context can interact with it directly through the `ergoConnector` object.

+#### Multi-wallet support

 The Connection API is structured to allow support for multiple wallets.
-To connect to a wallet, use, `ergoConnector.{walletName}.connect()` where `{walletName}` is the wallet of your choice.
+To connect to a wallet, you can use `ergoConnector.{walletName}.connect()` method, where `{walletName}` is the wallet of your choice.

-### Examples
+#### Examples

 Asking for Nautilus Wallet connection